jelix/multiauth-module/LDAP.md

 General configuration properties
 ---------------------------------

+First you should setup the module into the authentication system, by modifying the `auth.coord.ini.php` file.

+If you have installed multiauth into [Lizmap Web Client](https://www.lizmap.com/), you don't have to create or modify any `auth.coord.ini.php` file.
+The multiauth module is pre-configured, with an ldap profile named `lizmapldap`, you have to fill with correct values for the connection.
+Go the next section.

-First you should create a section into `auth.coord.ini.php`.
+In other applications, you should create a section into `auth.coord.ini.php`.
 Its name should be set into the `providers` parameter of multiauth.

 In this section, only one parameter is needed: `ldapprofile`.
 It